Our Response to

 Frequently Asked Questions

-What has Agemark’s response been to COVID-19?
+What was Agemark’s response to COVID-19?

 Are you limiting visitors?

-Yes, we are limiting visitors to essential care personnel only.
+As of July 1, 2020, some of our communities remain limited to essential care personnel only.
 Those that are essential to care include our staff, licensed home health and hospice care, and physician-ordered PT/OT.

 How are you helping families connect with their loved ones?